rwiuff/snake-java-project/README.md

 # Snake Java Project for DTU course 02104
 ## Authors
 Niklas Emil Lysdal

 Nikolaj Vorndran Thygesen

 Rasmus Kronborg Finnemann Wiuff
+## About
+This repo contains a JavaFX implementation of the classic game *Snake*.
+## Branches
+This repo has a main branch for the basic version of the game (basic requirements for passing the course).
+The **Advanced** branch contains the extended version (the *real* game).
 ## Usage
 The program can be run from a terminal using the executable jar or the Gradle environment.
 To execute the jar, locate the file in the terminal and type: